Film Faced Plywood for Concrete Formwork: The Complete Guide

 Request Technical Data Sheets

-A credible supplier will provide: veneer species, core construction diagram, film weight (g/m²), glue bond class, face/back grade, moisture content range, and bending strength values (MOE/MOR).
-A supplier who cannot produce a technical data sheet is a supplier to walk away from.
+A credible supplier will provide: veneer species, core construction diagram, core glue chemistry with EN 314 class, face film weight (g/m²), face/back grade, moisture content range, and bending strength values (MOE/MOR).
+A supplier who cannot produce a technical data sheet — or who hides behind "WBP" without naming the EN 314 class — is a supplier to walk away from.

 Evaluate Lead Times and Shipping